 December 21st is the Winter Solstice in the Northern Hemisphere.
 The Sun is at 270 degree on the ecliptic.

-The 3-4 days before and after the Winter Solstice are characterized with very powerful positive energy in Nature.
+The 3-4 days before and after the Winter Solstice are characterized with very powerful energy in Nature.
 This is a good time for receiving energy from Nature, important time for more meditation and relaxation.
-Even in a non-meditation state one can feel how the energy and the blood circulation in the body are very intensified as if in a meditation state.
+Even when no meditating one can feel the circulation of the energy and blood in the body - so much intense as if in a meditation state.

-Now the qigong meditation is very qualitative, it gets easier and faster to enter into the deep levels of subconsciousness.
-The taoists, buddhists and the qigong practitioners give a great importance to the meditation during the Winter Solstice and they utilize this period for more intensive cultivation.
-This is not accidentally.
-At the Winter Solstice the yang energy starts to increase (and the days start to get larger), while the yin energy gradually starts to diminish (and the nights are becoming smaller).
-Slowly and almost unnoticeably the heat in Nature and within the human body is increasing from inside towards outside.
+Now the meditation is of very good quality, it gets easier and faster to enter into the deep levels of subconsciousness.
+The Daoists and Buddhists give a great importance to meditation during the Winter Solstice.
+At the this time of the year the Yang energy starts to increase (and the days start to get larger), while the Yin energy gradually starts to decline (the nights become smaller).
+Slowly and almost unnoticeably the heat in Nature and within us starts to activate from the deeper layers toward the more superficial layers of the body.

-To a certain point, this is also related to the lunar month of Rat (zi), in which we are now.
+To a certain point, all this is related to the lunar month of Rat (Zi), in which we are now.
 It is represented by the “Fu” 24th hexagram in I Ching:

 Lao Zi says "Returning is the movement of Dao".
-Fu hexagram means “Returning, Coming back" and it consists of 1 yang and 5 yin.
-The past month (hai) was completely yin – with 6 yin, but now a new cycle is beginning, in which the first rays of the Yang energy start to appear.
-In Chinese, this is called “Yi yang chu” 一阳出 (“the appearance of first yang”).
-That's why this is considered a great time for cultivation.
+Fu hexagram means “Returning, coming back" and it consists of 1 Yang and 5 Yin.
+The past month (亥 Hai) was completely Yin (with 6 Yin), but now a new cycle is starting, in which the first rays of the Yang qi start to appear.
+In Chinese, this is called “Yi yang chu” 一阳出 (“the appearance of first Yang”).
+That's why it is considered a great time for cultivation.

-During the different 24 solar terms of the Chinese calendar, the qi is concentrated at different energy points (guan 关) of the small heavenly orbit 小周天.
+During the different 24 solar terms of the Chinese calendar, qi is concentrated at different energy points (guan 关, chakra) of the small heavenly orbit 小周天.

 ReplyDelete